pandrew99/cse15l-lab-reports/lab-report-1-week-2.md

 ## 2. Remotely Connecting
 - Lookup your UCSD account info [here](https://sdacs.ucsd.edu/~icc/index.php).
 - Enter your credentials, and then find your cse15l account info under `Additional Accounts` which looks like with `cs15lwi22amm` with `wi22` replaced by the term you're taking the course, and `amm` with your specific username. ![Account lookup](AccountLookup.png)
+- Then, you have to reset your password by going to the `Change Your Password` hyperlink.
+Enter your current password, and a new, complicated password following the guidelines on the website.
+When you're at the last field to `confirm password` press enter on your keyboard.
+If you get to a screen that says success! or a blank screen, your password was successfully changed.
+You will use that usernmae and password in the following steps.
 - Next, open a new terminal by the menu bar - terminal - new terminal.
 Run the command ```ssh cs15lwi22zz@ieng6.ucsd.edu```.
 Say yes that you agree, enter your password, and now your connected to a computer in the CSE basement!
 ## 3. Trying Some Commands
 - Now, you're able to run some commands from the terminal that run on the computer in the basement!